The 5 Points of Sail: Discover the Sailboat’s Angles to The Wind

-The 5 points of sail
+The 5 points of sail explained

 Looking at the illustration, you might wonder why the no-go zone isn’t included as a sixth point.
 The reason is that you can’t sail a boat directly into the wind.
 So, technically, it isn’t a point of sail.
-However, I will explain it since you head through this zone every time you make a tack.
+However, I will include it anyway since you head through this zone every time you make a tack.

-True and apparent wind briefly explained
+True and apparent wind briefly explained:

 True wind speed is the actual wind velocity measured by a stationary object.
 Apparent wind speed is the wind velocity perceived by an object moving through the air, such as a boat or yourself.
 In other words, apparent wind speed combines the actual wind and the effective wind created by your motion.

-Learn more about the difference between true and apparent wind.
+This element is crucial to understand when sailing and of course, I have an excellent article on the topic: Learn more about the difference between true and apparent wind.

 NO-GO-ZONE or In Irons – Head to wind

-Close Hauled – Sailing close to the wind
+1. Close Hauled – Sailing close to the wind

 Sailing close hauled is sailing as close to the wind as your boat allows.

 Your sails are sheeted in tight, and if you change your course a little bit too much into the wind, your sails will start flopping, and you will lose your speed.
-The boat is heeling over to the side, which for some, can be intimidating.
+The boat is heeling over to the side, which, for some, can be intimidating.

 This point of sail is often called beating – with good reason.